© www.white-coppice.co.uk 2022

 The station house was divided into two parts, living

 quarters and railway rooms.
-Our living space consisted
+Our living space consisted of

-of a small kitchen, a living room and upstairs, three
+a small kitchen, a living room and upstairs, three

 bedrooms.
-The toilet was outside (next to the coal
+The toilet was outside (next to the coal hole).

-the living room, were the railway rooms, which could
+room, were the railway rooms, which could

-only be accessed from the platform and were not used
+only be accessed from the platform and were not used for

-stone floor and ‘in-built’ wooden seating, followed by
+floor and ‘in-built’ wooden seating, followed by

 The Real